Observing Constraints and Classification Rules

 - If there are no stellar objects in the reconstructed cube FoV, use the SGS (slow guidance sensor) with criteria as above, but relaxed to 15% and 25% to account for the SGS distortions

 - If there are no stellar objects in the FoV or SGS the classification is based only on the average FWHM on the auto-guider.

 Additional Observing Constraints and Classification Rules for HAWK-I

-Because HAWK-I is an infrared imager, observations of bright objects may be carried out in twilight.
-From P91 onwards, there is a new constraint in P2PP3 called twilight constraint.
-This constraint can be used to define the earliest time with respect to the end of the astronomical twilight when the execution of the OB can be started.
+Because HAWK-I is an infrared imager, observations of bright objects may be carried out in twilight, in particular if observed at lambda>2.0mic.
+There is a constraint in p2 called twilight constraint that indicates if an OB can be executed during twilight.
+This constraint is used to define the earliest time with respect to the end of the astronomical twilight when the execution of the OB can be started.
 While the relation between the time difference from the evening twilight end and sun elevation varies during the year, for Paranal due to its low latitude this difference is small.
 Therefore the constraint is given in minutes as a difference in time with respect to the end of astronomical twilight (i.e. the time when the solar elevation is -18 degrees).
 The default value of twilight constraint is 0.
 A negative number means that it is allowed to start the observation before the end of the astronomical twilight.
 The twilight constraint can take values between -45 and 0 minutes.